atomone-hub/atomone-docs/docs/modules/upgrade/index.md

 `x/upgrade` is an implementation of a Cosmos SDK module that facilitates smoothly upgrading a live Cosmos chain to a new (breaking) software version.
-It accomplishes this by providing a `PreBlocker` hook that prevents the blockchain state machine from proceeding once a pre-defined upgrade block height has been reached.
+It accomplishes this by providing a `BeginBlocker` hook that prevents the blockchain state machine from proceeding once a pre-defined upgrade block height has been reached.

 The module does not prescribe anything regarding how governance decides to do an